trendless/chtmlrelay/README.md

 to a Nginx web server with:

-- a default `index.html` along with a QR code that users can click to create accounts on your chatmail provider
+- a default `index.html` along with a QR code that users can click to create an address on your chatmail relay

 - a default `info.html` that is linked from the home page